micmejia/bible-dump/AMPC/1 Thessalonians/1 Thess 2.md

-To live lives worthy of God, Who calls you into His own kingdom and the glorious blessedness [[^b]into which true believers will enter after Christ's return].
+To live lives worthy of God, Who calls you into His own kingdom and the glorious blessedness [into which true believers will enter after Christ's return].